Variational formula for the time-constant of first-passage percolation: Abstract

 \section{Abstract}

 We consider first-passage percolation with positive, stationary-ergodic weights on the square lattice $\Z^d$.
 Let $T(x)$ be the first-passage time from the origin to a point $x$ in $\Z^d$.
-The convergence of the scaled first-passage time $T([nx])/n$ to the time-constant as $n$ tends to infinity can be viewed as a problem of homogenization for a discrete Hamilton-Jacobi-Bellman (HJB) equation.
-By borrowing several tools from the continuum theory of stochastic homogenization for HJB equations, we derive an exact variational formula for the time-constant.
-As an application, we construct an explicit iteration that produces a minimizer of the variational formula (under a symmetry assumption), thereby computing the time-constant.
-In certain situations, the iteration also produces correctors.
+The convergence of the scaled first-passage time $T([nx])/n$ to the time-constant as $n \to \infty$ can be viewed as a problem of homogenization for a discrete Hamilton-Jacobi-Bellman (HJB) equation.
+We derive an exact variational formula for the time-constant, and construct an explicit iteration that produces a minimizer of the variational formula (under a symmetry assumption).
+We explicitly identify when the iteration produces correctors.

 \addtocontents{toc}{ }